 Guests with mobility or hearing disabilities, please contact Susan Smythe by phone at (610) 690-2063 or by email at firstname.lastname@example.org to arrange for the services outlined below or for more information.

 This wayfinding service is designed to assist blind and low vision travelers in becoming familiar with walking routes on campus, and to navigate desired routes with the support of an accessible narrative mapping system.
 Over 100 detailed route directions have been compiled in a searchable database.

 Baccalaureate and Commencement Seating for Guests unable to use steps

-Guests unable to use steps may contact Susan Smythe (see contact information above) by May 17 to arrange for two seats in the reserved accessible section of the amphitheater - one seat for the guest with the mobility disability and one seat for a companion.
+Guests unable to use steps may contact Susan Smythe (see contact information above) by May 16 to arrange to reserve two seats in the accessible section of the amphitheater - one seat for the guest with the mobility disability and one seat for a companion.
 Please note that other friends or family members must sit elsewhere.
 A ticket is required for each person in this section.
 Seating is limited and can be in direct sunlight.
 Sunscreen is recommended.

 The person with a mobility disability and one companion should enter at the far west entrance to the amphitheater, near the Wharton Residence Hall, by 9:30 a.m. where a designated staff person will be available to assist you.
 Tickets will be collected.